gintonicai/documentation/mvp/inference-subchain-guide/core-concepts.md

 Let's walk through a typical request:

 1. You send a prompt to generate a story about a robot learning to paint.
-2. The Inference Subchain receives your request and tokenizes it.
+2. The inference subchain receives your request and tokenizes it.
 3. The request is routed to the distillery subnet.
 4. Multiple GPU nodes work together to process your request using the Mistral LLM.
 5. The generated story is sent back to you.